popos123/MLX90363/README.md

 - STM32
 - Arduino IDE

-I was used this library for the my new projest: https://github.com/popos123/Logitech-G29-Motherboard-Replacement
+I was used this library for the my new project: https://github.com/popos123/Logitech-G29-Motherboard-Replacement